Things every bride needs to know before shopping for a wedding cake.

 Reserve your date with a decorator or bakery

 1. Call the bakeries or cake decorators in your area to check for date availability.
 If the date is open, then you have opportunity to make an appointment to go in and check out the designs, taste and skill level of the business.
 Depending on the decorator you may need to call as far as 6 months to a year ahead to reserve your date.
 Many specialty cake decorators limit the number of wedding cakes they do each week where bakeries have a larger staff and can do a larger quantity of cakes.
 Thursday through Saturdays are very hectic for baking, decorating and delivering wedding cakes.
 Most weddings are on the weekends and therefore the bakers deadlines also coincide with that timetable.
 A phone call to make an appointment to visit with the individual or bakery about your cake will be appreciated.
 Just walking in and expecting undivided attention might lead to disappoint if the baker is busy and simply does not have time to visit with you on that day.

-2. Be prepared to leave a substantial deposit to insure that the bakery or individual reserves the date for you.
+2. Be prepared to leave a substantial retainer fee to insure that the bakery or individual reserves the date for you.

 Taste is important